-- Governance mechanisms: We have a diverse and representative Global Advisory Board of which roughly 1/3 is African, South Asian and the US/European respectively and 86% are women.
-We are also establishing an Africa Leadership Council composed of diverse African leaders to guide the WomenLift Health strategy in Africa.
+- Governance mechanisms: We have a diverse and representative Global Advisory Board of which roughly 1/3 is African, 1/3 is South & East Asian, and 1/3 is North American.
+86% of our Board members identify as women.
 Click here to see the full composition of the Global Advisory Board.

 - Partnerships: We are prioritizing working with and through local partners to invest in and leverage their capacity, learn from their understanding of the local context, and collaborate to build greater awareness, ownership and action toward women’s leadership.